Parmin/training/class_developer/README_developer.rst

   This will create 3 opsmgr instances, one node1 for a data node and a load balancer, all as 't2.micro'.
 Obviously, those will not support Ops Manager, but you are likely testing CloudFormation at this point.

+  If you want to create the minimum number of instances for your test, pass also the --noom for NO Ops Manager nodes:

+    ./deploy.py --region us-east-1 --teams 1 --testmode --run dcoupal-test4 --noom

 - Destroy a stack

     ./teardown.py --profile training-west --provider aws-cf --run dctest